Bowling Average Calculator

 ⚠️ Using only the term "bowling average" may be confusing.
 In this article, we're talking about the statistic used in cricket🏏 and not in bowling sport🎳.
 We'll mainly use "bowling average" instead of "cricket bowling average" for practical purposes.

-Do you have an interest in knowing how to calculate the bowling average in cricket on your own?
+Are you interested in knowing how to calculate the bowling average in cricket on your own?
 Do you want to have an idea of what is a good bowling average?

 We believe our bowling average calculator can help you to answer these questions and calculate this metric quickly and reliably, so you get a sense of the performance of yourself or your favorite player.

 Bowling average is a measure of the performance of a cricket bowler.
-It compares the runs conceded by a bowler to the wickets taken by himself.
+It compares the runs conceded by a bowler to the wickets he took.

-The lower this number is, the better the performance of the player.
+The lower this number is, the better the player's performance.

-How to calculate bowling average in cricket with this calculator?
+How to calculate the bowling average in cricket with this calculator?

 To use this calculator, all you need to do is:

 - Take the total number of runs the bowler conceded.